-Proposition 4 Suppose that the cohesiveness condition holds or φ is close to one, then there is a common-interest state.
+Proposition 4 If Cohesiveness holds or φ is close to one, there is a common-interest state.
+Then,

-- 1. There are investments in both kinds of state capacity - 2.
-An increase in φ increases both fiscal and legal capacity investments, whereas changes in R, ν , or ξ have no effects on investments.
+- 1. there are investments in both kinds of state capacity - 2. an increase in φ raises both fiscal-capacity and legal-capacity investments, whereas changes in R, ν , or ξ have no effects on investments.